 If You’re Good With All of This – Do It!

 You’ve read all of this, and you think that you’re ready?
 If you are not feeling relocation anxiety at all, or any signs of relocation depression, go for it!
+The best time of the year to move is whenever you’re ready.
 We know that moving alone to another state or city for love is not easy.
-Find the right relocation company, plan your moving budget, get moving and packing services, and start living with your loved one.
-Don’t forget to count in the cost of relocating.
-Choose a reputable company with good reviews on Yelp and Facebook that offers you a guaranteed price.
-They should be licensed and insured, as well.
+Try to find a job before moving to another state, find the right relocation company to help you avoid common moving mistakes, plan your moving budget, donate unwanted items, figure out how to reduce relocation expenses, get moving and packing services, and start living with your loved one.
+Learn some packing tips and tricks especially when it comes to boxing up clothes and furniture, to impress him.
+If you want to transport your car across the country, make sure you know how car shipping works and get auto transport services.
+One of our final moving tips would be to choose a reputable and recommended company with good reviews on Yelp and Facebook that offers you a guaranteed price.
+Apart from providing packing materials for moving, they should be licensed and insured, as well.

 Deciding that you’ll move in and live as a couple should also require that you make a deal about what you will do if it doesn’t go as planned.
 This will be a huge test for you two, and you should know what to do if you see that it’s not working.